Menu

 The decision between a 2-year fixed mortgage or a 5-year fixed mortgage depends on your personal situation.
 Consider your risk tolerance, your financial situation, and your future plans.

 If you’re looking for maximum stability, you might want to consider a 10-year fixed mortgage.
-While the initial rates for longer-term mortgages can be higher, locking in for a decade gives you peace of mind in a changing market.
+While the initial rates for longer-term mortgages can be higher, locking in for a decade gives you peace of mind in a changing market with a secure fixed interest rate.

 This type of mortgage is ideal for homeowners who plan to stay in their homes for a long time and want to protect themselves from interest rate rises beyond 2025.